 Crescas discusses Maimonides’ Third Premise at three different points in his Light of the Lord.
 In Book I, Part I, Chapter 3, he provides an initial exposition of the argument.
 Already at this point he notes:

 It is because of [the] relation between cause and effect that an infinite series of causes and effects is impossible [nimna].
-The argument may be stated as follows: An effect by its own nature has only possible existence [efshari ha-metziut], requiring therefore a determinant [makhria] to bring about the preponderance of existence over non-existence, which determinant constitutes its cause.
+The argument may be stated as follows: An effect by its own nature [bivhinat atzmo] has only possible existence [efshari ha-metziut], requiring therefore a determinant [makhria] to bring about the preponderance of existence over non-existence, which determinant constitutes its cause.
 Now it must inevitably follow that in the aggregate [klalam] of an infinite series of causes and effects either all of the members of the series would be effects or some of them would not be effects.
 If they were all effects, they would all have possible existence.
 They would require some determinant to bring about the preponderance of existence over non-existence, and so they would necessarily presuppose the existence of a causeless cause [outside the series].

 The crux of the argument here is that an infinite series of causes and effects, which are each merely contingent (having only “possible existence”) in themselves, constitutes an aggregate which is equally contingent.
 Without a cause whose existence is necessary in itself, the actualization of the entire infinite chain remains unexplained.
 In other words, an infinite chain of causes and effects which are merely possible can just as well be actualized as non-actualized, and in order to explain the actualization of the chain, we must ground it in an existing thing which is not merely possible.